corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 ## What about agents?

-Steve’s new openness to named parameters comes partly from coding agents.
+Steve’s new openness to named arguments comes partly from coding agents.
 The argument makes sense: if a machine is doing the typing, verbosity becomes cheaper, while redundant labels may make a call easier to understand locally.

 I agree with the premise.
 I’m less sure it changes the conclusion.